 The Laflamme project is located approximately 30 km to the west of the town of Lebel-sur-Quévillon, in Abitibi, Québec.
-The property consists in 472 cells covering an area of approximately 24,716 ha held jointly with Midland Exploration Inc. which does some work every year.
+The property consists in 631 claims/cells covering an area of approximately 33,470 ha held jointly with Midland Exploration Inc. which does some work every year.
 A new gold discovery was made in hole La-11-11 which gave 9.7 g/t of gold over 1.0 meter.

 In July 2011, Aurbec won a 50% participation in the property but it has not contributed to any exploration work done after December 2012.
-Consequently, Midland now owns 68.5% and Abcourt owns 31.5% of the project and it does some exploration work every year.
-According to the initial agreement with Cadiscor, if a participant is reduced to 10%, a 2% royalty will be applied to any future production from the property.
-The buy-back of 1% royalty may be made with a \$1.5M payment.
+Consequently, Midland now owns 75.4% and Abcourt owns 24.6%.
+According to the initial agreement with Cadiscor, if a participant is reduced to 10%, a 2% royalty will apply to any future production from the property.
+The buy-back of 1% royalty may be made for \$1.5M.